Pat Brady (politician)

-Political career
+Career

+Prosecutor

+Brady graduated from law school in 1987 and joined the Cook County State's Attorney's Office as a prosecutor.
+He later served as an Assistant United States Attorney with the U.S. Department of Justice in Washington, D.C., where he focused on white-collar financial crimes and public corruption cases, before returning to the Cook County office for a second stint.
+His two periods of prosecutorial service totaled nearly ten years.

+In an interview on the Fox 32 Chicago show Wearing the Badge, Brady spoke about the money-laundering dimension of his white-collar work.
+He said that after 1990s federal sentencing guidelines increased the severity of money-laundering charges, he added money-laundering counts to white-collar crime cases to increase sentencing exposure for defendants.

+Politics

 Republican National Committee and Illinois Republican Party

-Prior to his selection as party chairman, Brady served on the Republican National Committee Budget Committee and chaired the RNC Ethics Committee.
-Brady had been active in many local and national political campaigns, most notably the McCain for president campaign, where he was a member of the Finance Committee and served as a media surrogate in the Chicago-area media market.
-Brady's wife, Julie, was co-chairman of the Illinois for McCain campaign.

-As Illinois Republican Party chairman in the 2010 election cycle, Brady hired Rodney Davis, now a congressman in the Illinois's 13th congressional district, to manage the state party's first statewide "Victory" program.
-Working closely with the Kirk for Senate campaign, the Illinois Victory Program made over 4.4 million voter contacts, helping elect Senator Mark Kirk to President Obama's former Senate seat, five new members of congress, two Illinois constitutional offices and Republican victories in numerous down ballot races in jurisdictions dominated by Democrats for decades.
-In addition to their electoral successes, the Illinois Republican Party raised more money for its candidates and programs than at any time in its history.
+As chairman of the Illinois Republican Party during the 2010 election cycle, Brady hired Rodney Davis (later elected to represent Illinois's 13th congressional district) to manage the state party's inaugural statewide Victory program.
+Working in coordination with the Kirk for Senate campaign, the Illinois Victory Program recorded more than 4.4 million voter contacts.
+Republicans credited the program with contributing to the election of Mark Kirk to the U.S. Senate seat previously held by Barack Obama, the election of five new U.S. House members from Illinois, victories in two Illinois constitutional offices, and Republican gains in several down-ballot races in areas that had long favored Democratic candidates.

 Support for gay marriage and resignation

 In January 2013, after a tough 2012 election cycle for Republicans, Brady, citing the conservative principles of freedom and belief in the family structure, encouraged Republican members of the Illinois General Assembly to support proposed same-sex marriage legislation.
 Although he claimed to be urging support of same-sex marriage as a citizen only, and not in his official role as party chairman, the move was criticized by more conservative members of the Illinois Republican Party.

 He resigned on May 7, 2013, after his embroilment in a fight over same-sex marriage with members of his party.
 He commented:

 "I've been going at it hard for six years, I need to focus on my family, and obviously I had lost the support of the state Central Committee because of my position on gay marriage."
 Brady also cited his wife's ongoing battle with cancer.

 On June 1, 2013, lobbyist Jack Dorgan, a vocal critic of Brady's same-sex marriage stance, was elected as Brady's successor.
-Dorgan's tenure lasted for less than a year before being succeeded by Tim Schneider in 2014.